The HPV Vaccine is Cancer Prevention!

 The HPV Vaccine Prevents Cancer

-There is no treatment for HPV, but the vaccine can prevent more than 90 percent of HPV-related cancers from ever developing.
+There is no cure for HPV infections, only treatment for symptoms, but the vaccine can prevent more than 90 percent of HPV-related cancers from ever developing.
 HPV infections can cause:

 - Cervical, vaginal, and vulvar cancers

 - Cancer of the back of the throat (oropharynx)